Watch the People’s Gardens Grow!

-Visit our 17 urban hubs and hundreds of locations across the nation and beyond.
+See what’s happening at the USDA’s headquarters garden in Washington, D.C. and our 17 urban hubs and locations across the nation and beyond.

 All gardens located on federal property will donate food to local communities.

 History of the People’s Garden

 The People’s Garden was named in honor of USDA’s founder, President Abraham Lincoln, who described USDA as “The People’s Department.”
 Secretary Tom Vilsack started the first People’s Garden on February 12, 2009 – Lincoln’s 200th birthday.

 'Abraham Lincoln' is an heirloom variety of tomato named after the President in 1923 by the W. H. Buckbee seed company of Rockford, Illinois.
 It is one of the great tomato classics and excellent for making tomato juice, ketchup and slicing.

 - USDA People's Garden Invites You to Join Us!

 - News Release: USDA Opens People’s Garden Initiative to Gardens Nationwide